pajtai/todo.yaml/README.md

 ### Organization

--   You can use as many todo.yaml files as you want.
-Just make sure each is in its own directory.
+-   You can use as many yaml files as you want and you can switch among them with the dropdown on the bottom left.
+You can only switch among yaml files in the same directory.

 ## Dev Workflow